-Survivor pension (NDC and mandatory individual

-account): 50% of the deceased's old-age pension is paid for one survivor; 75% for two eligible survivors; 90% for three or more eligible survivors.
+Survivor pension (NDC and mandatory individual account): 50% of the deceased's old-age pension is paid for one eligible survivor; 75% for two eligible survivors; 90% for three or more eligible survivors.
 The pension for a full orphan is based on the old-age pensions of both parents.

 The minimum survivor pension for a single child is the state social security benefit; for two or more children, 65% of the state social security benefit is paid for each child.

-The state social security benefit is \notin 64.03; \notin 106.72 if disabled since childhood.
+The state social security benefit is €64.03 a month; €106.72 a month if disabled since childhood.

-Benefit adjustment: Pension benefits are adjusted annually on October 1 according to the consumer price index.
-Spouse benefit (NDC and mandatory individual account): A lump sum of two months of the deceased's old-age NDC pension is paid.
+Benefit adjustment: Pension benefits are adjusted annually on October 1 according to the consumer price index and the contribution wage index.

+Spouse benefit (NDC and mandatory individual account): A lump sum of two months of the deceased's old-age or disability NDC pension is paid.
-Death allowance (NDC and mandatory individual

-account): The allowance is twice the deceased's last monthly average earnings used to calculate contributions or the deceased's old-age NDC pension.
-For the death of a dependent family member or an unemployed person, the allowance is three times the state social security benefit; for the death of a pensioner, two months of the deceased's old-age NDC pension; for a state social security benefit recipient, twice the state social security benefit.
+Death allowance (NDC and mandatory individual account): The allowance is twice the deceased's last monthly average earnings used to calculate contributions or the deceased's old-age or disability NDC pension.
+For the death of a dependent family member or an unemployed person, the allowance is three times the state social security benefit; for a state social security benefit recipient, twice the state social security benefit.

-The state social security benefit is €64.03; €106.72 if disabled since childhood.
+The state social security benefit is 64.03 a month; €106.72 a month if disabled since childhood.

-State social security benefit (social assistance): $\notin 64.03$ is paid; $\notin 106.72$ if disabled since childhood.
+State social security benefit (social assistance):

+€64.03 a month is paid; €106.72 a month if disabled since childhood.